 Recently, a friend of mine’s mother took her life after struggling with depression and taking anti-depressants.
 Her story was remarkably like my mother’s.

-Depression can lead to suicide.
-I want to let you know that anti-depressants can accelerate that.
+I want to let you know that anti-depressants can significantly increase the risk of suicide.

 There were two calls that changed my life.